ibrahim-s/linkLibrary/readme.md

 *	Great, now you have from there the option to add, and remame or remove any sub libraries if they are present.
 Easy , isn't it, enjoy!

+### Changes for 2.1.4 ###

+*	Add sub library feature, the user now can add to a library a sub library, rename or remove it.

 ### Changes for 2.1.3 ###

 *	Add Yandex browser to the list of browsers, that you can open the link with.
 Thanks to the user who requested that.